git-pratap-shrey/leetcode-notes/content/index.md

 </div>

 ---
-title: About this project
+About this project
 ---

-This is a personal knowledge base that automatically converts LeetCode submissions into structured revision notes.
+This is a personal knowledge base that automatically converts LeetCode submissions into structured revision notes, also giving you, personalized code reviews.

-It is not a public tool.
-Access is limited to a small group of people.
+It is not available for mass public use yet, but you can try things out.

 ---